nerkyzas157/Steam_Data_Analysis/README.md

 - games.csv is part of the data I used.
 File lists all games, their reviews and compatibility with platforms.
 - recommendations.csv is part of the data I used.
 Showcases all reviews and their performance.
 - users.csv is part of the data I used.
 It shows user relation to number of products they bought and number of reviews they left.
+- Power_BI folder contains background.png and steam_data_analysis_vizualization.pbix.
+Graphic is used to Power BI background and pbix file showcases analysis in user friendly visuals.

 ## Completed Features:

 - Loaded Steam data into MySQL database.
 - Conducted SQL analysis on gaming trends.
+- Integrated Power BI to visualize my analysis.

 ## Future Work:

-- Power BI integration for enhanced visualization.
 - Strengthening SQL skills and exploring Python capabilities.

 ## License: